Understanding Pulse Watches: What Makes Them Tick Today?

 Key Features that Define the Modern Pulse Watch

 Today's pulse watches offer more than just heart rate tracking.
 They come with a range of features.
-Here are some key ones:
+Here are some key ones found in the PulsePro watch:

 - GPS tracking for accurate distance measurement